-April 1 through April 20 August 1 through August 20 May 1 through May 20 October 1 through October 20 June 1 through June 15 November 1 through November 20 July 1 through July 20 December 1 through December 15
+April 1 through April 20 August 1 through August 20 May 1 through May 20 October 1 through October 20 July 1 through July 20 November 1 through November 20 December 1 through December 15

-Please note that we do not sell new assignments during the months of January, February, and September.
+Please note that we do not sell new assignments during the months of January, February, June and September.
 A completed Form W-9 should be included with your submission if one is not already on file in our office.
 Purchase amount and fees should be submitted as described in Article III section D. PURCHASE AMOUNT.
 Certificate fees are collected per ARS 42-18118 and processing fees per ARS 42-18116.

-Submissions may be submitted in person or by mail.
+Submissions may be submitted in person, by mail or by e-mail.
 However, any submission consisting of more than 25 parcels must be submitted electronically (e-mail or on disk) in Access, Excel, or CSV format.
-The electronic submission MUST include parcel, tax year, bid percent, and amount.
+The electronic submission MUST include parcel, tax year, and amount.